 Food: Volunteers need to supply their own food.
 You may choose to have shared evening meals.

 A full equipment list and information pack will be issued prior to the commencement of the programme.

 How to apply

-Backcountry weeding: Register your expression of interest by email for the spring 2018 weed season.
+Backcountry weeding: For the Spring 2018 season register your expression of interest by email outlining your suitability.